Lauriat/funct/README.md

 Array(1, 2, 3)
 ```

-An Array can also be initialized with the static `zeros` method or the `pad` method
+An Array can also be initialized with the static `zeros` method or the `pad` method.

 Python built-in sequences (including nested ones) lists, tuples and ranges are converted to
 Arrays on instantiation.
 However, other iterables e.g. generators and numpy ndarrays